MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-02-05-github-wishlist.html.md

 It would be really nice if we could notify people of news and events for the project they're interested in.

 ##Conclusion
-I understand GitHub cannot be everything for everyone and, while I think it is awesome as is, there are still a few things, as listed in this post, that could be improved.
+I understand GitHub cannot be everything for everyone and while I think it is awesome as is, there are still a few things as listed in this post that could be improved.
 There are other things that I think could be different/better; but I am only raising issues that I believe make a big difference for a lot of developers (as opposed to just me or a minority of devs).

 I hope that one day some of these requests are implemented and make it into GitHub.